programmercave0/programmercave0.github.io/_posts/2019-12-26-Bandit-Level-27-to-Level-31-|-OverTheWire.md

 In this post we will learn about git and its terminal command.

-In this level we will learn how to change shell and how size of the terminal window can also help us to crack the password.

 The passwords are hidden, so you have to find the passwords for next level yourself.

 ![Bandit OverTheWire]({{ site.url }}/assets/Bandit-Overthewire/overthewire_poster.jpg){:class="img-responsive"}